asciamanna/iTunesLibraryParser/README.md

 // returns all playlists in the iTunes Library
 ```

+## Performance Testing
+I have tested the parser against a library of 14,500 tracks and 100 playlists.
+Each request takes less than 900ms to complete.

 ## Coming Soon
 Additional features will be coming soon like filtering tracks by track criteria, returning albums, and returning compilation albums.